chengcli/space405/doc/syllabus.rst

      -
    * - 13
      - Apr 1
-     - Computational practice on technical writing
+     - Practice on magnetic field and plasma
      -
    * -
      - Apr 3